 Performance supplements add in amino-acids to the horse’s diet to aid correct muscle development, supporting the rider’s training and schooling and competition prowess.

 There are lots of things which can contribute to a horse misbehaving, some are fixable some more difficult.
 If you see a sudden change in horses behaviour, you should first consider and rule out these two key points.

-When horses move home, they can become stressed and unsettled until they get used to the new yard or situation.
+When horses move homes, they can become stressful and unsettled until they get used to the new yard or situation.

-A sharp horse, with an inexperienced handler or rider, will quickly take advantage and become difficult and sometimes dangerous.
+A sharp horse, with an inexperienced handler or rider, will quickly take advantage and become challenging and sometimes dangerous.

-Horses are sensitive creatures and dietary supplements, and natural remedies, are often an early consideration for animals who are exhibiting sudden changes of behaviour.
+Horses are sensitive creatures and dietary supplements, and natural horse supplies and remedies are often an early consideration for animals who are exhibiting sudden changes of behaviour.

 Before you reach for your computer to search for an appropriate solution, you must rule out other factors which may be the cause of the current situation.

 Using natural horse supplies and equine supplements gives the informed owner the chance to influence their horse’s physical health and temperament to good effect.

 Grass, hay and good feeding can’t always provide the optimum nutritional levels for so many reasons, and it can be hard to determine what may be lacking.

 Targeted use of supplements can only enhance an already sound diet and should form part of every owner’s repertoire of horse management.